abhishekghz/PYTHON-LAB/README.md

 # PYTHON-LAB-MANUAL

-## Prerequisites:Python should be installed.
+## Prerequisites: Python should be installed.

 Import libraries :
 - Import time.